 Why do they have a shaved bottom?

-The Portuguese Water Dog, like Poodles and other low shedding breeds, needs clipped or scissored on a regular basis.
+The Portuguese Water Dog, like Poodles and other low shedding breeds, needs to be clipped or scissored on a regular basis.
 Their coat will continue to grow longer and longer until it becomes unmanageable.
 You can learn to clip your dog yourself or take them to a professional groomer regularly.
 The latter can become costly; so many owners opt to learn to groom themselves.
 It pays, in the long run, to purchase a good dog clipper, and keep it maintained.
 Even if you choose to have your dog clipped by a professional, you will find a good pair of scissors at home for tidying to be useful.
 Expect to pay £40+ per clip every 8 weeks if your PWD is professionally groomed.

 Portuguese water dogs come in two different coat types: